 Day 6: Fly to San Francisco, California

-This was the official start of the California road trip!
+From here is the official start of the California road trip!

 Accommodation in San Francisco